nathmota/funda-analysis/README.md

 This project involves collecting, processing and analyzing data of the Dutch real estate market, based on properties listings available on [Funda](https://www.funda.nl/) website.

+The ETL process is carried out as follows:
+- Extraction: via Web Scraping using [Funda Scraper](https://github.com/whchien/funda-scraper)
+- Cleaning/pre-processing: executed in chunks, using:
+    - Numpy/Pandas for cleaning
+    - Beautiful Soup for scraping some additional data directly from Funda
+    - Geopy for obtaining geolocations
+- Transformation:
+  Power BI for Exploratory Data Analysis and generating visualizations

 For more details, see the [full documentation](https://nathmota.github.io/funda-analysis/).

 ## Repository Structure